|

 Serenade almost feels valid in its blatant attack on our

 feelings.
-George Stevens' (later of A Place in the Sun,
+The direction by George Stevens (later of A Place in the Sun,

 Shane and